yesitsmeagainhi/abs/content/posts/dpharm-course-2025-admission-syllabus-career-scope.md

   salary, and scope in India.
 hero: /uploads/d-pharma-course-overview.png
 ---
+# What Is  D Pharma Course

 <p>Medicines play a big role in keeping people healthy, and we need trained people to handle them.
 The <strong>D.Pharm course (Diploma in Pharmacy)</strong> helps students after Class 12 quickly enter the pharmacy field, learn basic skills, and work as a pharmacist or even start their own medical store.</p>

   <h2>D.Pharm Course at a Glance</h2>
   <table border="1" cellpadding="6" cellspacing="0">